In celebration of World Password Day, we want to provide you with an arsenal of knowledge to ensure you have the strongest passwords possible.

 - Are you using “transformation” variations of the same password across multiple accounts?
-Adding numbers/characters, replacing a letter with a similar looking character, as well as adding, deleting, or changing the order of characters is predictable.
+Adding numbers/characters, replacing a letter with a similar-looking character, as well as adding, deleting, or changing the order of characters are predictable.

-- Are you creating a password based on website or company guidelines?
+- Are you creating your password based on website or company guidelines?
 “This password must contain 1 number, 1 capital, 1 symbol, and 8 characters.” – predictable!

 Most users follow the basic security guidelines when creating a password, but here are some tips to avoid predictability and ensure your strong passwords are even stronger:

 - When possible, choose a password 12-15 characters in length.

 - Use a different special character you’ve never used before.